allenai/allennlp/docs/tutorials/getting_started/laziness.md

 using configurable batching, shuffling, and so on.
 Currently the `DataLoader` does not allow the use of custom samplers when using a lazy dataset.
-However, you can get a good approximation to e.g bucketing by simply sorting by sentence length in your iterator, for example.
+However, you can get a good approximation to e.g bucketing by simply sorting by sentence length in your dataset reader, for example.